otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 The for-loop I parallelized projects one planar rectangular area onto another in three-dimensional space.
 Each area represents an image and is thus defined by a bitmap, with each element representing a pixel.

 Here is a sketch of the strategy I implemented:
-- Find target bitmap dimensions for source image
+- Find result image dimensions for source image
-- For each pixel in target image
+- For each pixel in result image
   - Find corresponding pixel in source image
-  - Set target pixel to color of source
+  - Set result pixel to color of source

 `<SOAP>`
 The overall use case of my app is creating star maps.
 There is a function of mapping star constellations onto pictures, for example, to highlight the constellations of the zodiac through images of an artist's impressions of the corresponding constellations.
 It turns out that the strategy I used for this function resulted in rather slow execution.
 That's why I chose parallelization, even though I could have just as easily started looking for a more efficient strategy (or doing both...).